 Defining a new system language/culture is done by accessing Administration → User Interface → Regional Settings:

 Once you are at the navigation item use the action + Add System Culture to create a new culture.
 Please make sure that all necessary entries are set up (orange box) and that the option Supported User Language is selected (red box).

 After saving the changes the culture will be available in the overview.

-Below video shows how a new system culture is added.
+The video below shows how a new system culture is added: